pack229/pack229.github.io/_posts/2025-04-17-spring-family-campout.md

 Whether you're a first-time camper or a seasoned pro, camping with your Cub Scout family is a fun and memorable experience.
 Below are some general FAQs to help guide you through what to expect and how to prepare for a successful Cub Scout family camping trip.

+##### How does arrival work?
+When arriving at the Park please check in with the entry gate.
+Tell them that you are with "Pack 229 / Eduardo Cortez".

 ##### Can I attend if my family can't camp overnight?
 Yes, absolutely!
 If overnight camping isn't for you, feel free to come on Saturday morning for a full day of activities.
 You can stay as long as you like and head home when you're ready.